Penetration tests and their benefits on the brain? If performed regularly, penetration tests are key to your overall security posture.

 Prevent Hackers From Infiltrating Systems

-Penetration tests are much like practicing for a real- life hack by a real-life hacker.
-Performing regular penetration tests allows you to be proactive in your real-world approach of evaluating your IT infrastructure security.
+Penetration tests are much like practicing for a real-life hack by a real-life hacker.
+Performing regular penetration tests allows you to be proactive in your real-world approach to evaluating your IT infrastructure security.
 The process uncovers holes in your security, giving you a chance to properly remediate any shortcomings before an actual attack occurs.

 Mature Your Environment